Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for

 3. Tie employee rewards to real-time recognition

 Employee recognition is the employee engagement power tool.
 Unlike a pre-determined bonus, spontaneous recognition for great work isn’t something that an employee can anticipate.
 It reinforces positive behaviors in addition to driving great results.
-And, recognition builds connections between the people giving and receiving praise.
+And, recognition connects the people giving and receiving praise.

 Investing in employee recognition programs and rewards programs shows an employee their impact on a business over time, contributing to the meaningful impact pillar of the employee experience.
 So support recognition with small employee rewards.
 It only amplifies the power of both rewards and recognition.

 4. Incorporate team rewards into employee rewards

 Studies show that offering team rewards and experiences can produce more engaged, effective individuals.
 For example, the Journal of Business Research reported that rewarding a team boosted cooperation and performance.